hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.monitor.publish.clients`                         | 4          | How many total SDK clients to publish transactions.
 Clients will be used in a round-robin fashion
 `hedera.mirror.monitor.publish.enabled`                         | true       | Whether to enable transaction publishing
 `hedera.mirror.monitor.publish.responseThreads`                 | 40         | How many threads to use to resolve the asynchronous responses
-`hedera.mirror.monitor.publish.scenarios.<name>`                | ""         | The unique publisher scenario name.
-Used as a unique identifier in logs, metrics, and the REST API
+`hedera.mirror.monitor.publish.scenarios`                       |            | A map of scenario name to publish scenarios.
+The name is used as a unique identifier in logs, metrics, and the REST API
 `hedera.mirror.monitor.publish.scenarios.<name>.duration`       |            | How long this scenario should publish transactions.
 Leave empty for infinite
 `hedera.mirror.monitor.publish.scenarios.<name>.enabled`        | true       | Whether this publish scenario is enabled `hedera.mirror.monitor.publish.scenarios.<name>.limit`          | 0          | How many transactions to publish before halting.
 0 for unlimited